BeyondMagic/homepage/README.md

 # Features
 * Just one wallpaper :Z.
-* New random every time you load the page.
-Add how many you want!
+* New random quote every time you load the page (quotes that you saved).
 * BBC News RSS Reader.
 * G1 (Globo) News RSS Reader (exclusive for brazilians, just remove it if you want to.
 Don't forget to remove it in **scripts.js** too!
 * See the current value of BITCOIN to USD and BRL.